Arcadius Puwein* and Shiny C. Thomas Pages 3 - 14 ( 12 )

 Conclusion: The continuous research that is being carried out on this herb implies that the depth of knowledge about the plant is gradually consolidated and the mechanism of the bioactive compounds derived is slowly comprehended.

 Paris polyphylla, herb, steroidal saponins, rhizomes, bioactive compounds, biological activities.

-Department of Biotechnology, Assam Don Bosco University, Assam Don Bosco University, Biochemistry
+Department of Biotechnology, Assam Don Bosco University, Guwahati, Department of Biochemistry, Assam Don Bosco University, Guwahati